HeliumAce/personal-site/methods/systems-thinking.md

 ### Object models

 Although recently certified in OOUX, I've been using a similar approach to unpacking a product's objects and relationships throughout my career.
-When joining a new team, these models offer an accerlerated understanding of the product and domain while also assisting with alignment across design, product, and engineering teams.
+When joining a new team, these models offer an accelerated understanding of the product and domain while also assisting with alignment across design, product, and engineering teams.

 ### Bitbucket
 ![Bitbucket object model](/assets/methods/systems-thinking/bitbucket/01.png)